 Because email subjects must be a single line of text, the rendered output of registration/activation_email_subject.txt will be forcibly condensed to a single line.

-Parameters

-- site (django.contrib.sites.models.Site or django.contrib. sites.models.RequestSite) An object representing the site on which account was registered. - request (django.http.request.HttpRequest) Optional Django's HttpRequest object from view which if supplied will be passed to the template via RequestContext.
-As a consequence, all installed TEMPLATE_CONTEXT_PROCESSORS will be used to populate context.
+Parameters site(django.contrib.sites.models.Siteordjango.contrib.sites.models.RequestSite)- An object representingthe site on which account was registered.

 Return type None